thelukasssheee/CarND-Traffic-Sign-Classifier-P2/README.md

 * validation set accuracy of 96.5%
 * **test set accuracy of 94.6%**

 I started within this project with the LeNet architecture, which was available from the previous labs and lessons.
 There was a paper indicating, that LeNet architecture works fine on traffic sign recognition, therefore making it a good starting point.
 As it turned out, I was able to confirm this: the model was computing fast and achieved an accuracy > 0.8.
-However, not sufficient to achieve the required accuracy of 0.93.
+However, not yet sufficient to achieve the required accuracy of 0.93.

-In the next step, I worked on the hyper parameters to see, how much the model can be tweaked.
-Unfortunately, the additional training effort was mostly going in to over fitting the model, not significantly improving the the test set accuracy.
+In the next step, I worked on the hyper parameters in order to see, how much the model can be tweaked.
+Unfortunately, the additional training effort was mostly going in to over fitting the model, not significantly improving the test set accuracy.

-Therefore I decided to include dropouts into the neural network.
+Therefore, I decided to include dropouts into the neural network.
 This was, at first, reducing accuracy due to the small layer sizes of the LeNet architecture.
-I figured, that I probably had to make the network deeper by increasing the size of the fully connected layers and added an additional fully connected layer to the network.
+I figured, that I have to make the network deeper by increasing the size of the fully connected layers and added an additional fully connected layer to the network.
 This helped a lot to boost accuracy.

 Below you can see, how the major code changes affected to neural networks accuracy: